jhc7ej/first_repository/test.md

 This simply checks whether valid form data is being sent as POST data and normalizes it to keep the format consistent.

 ### Making the API call
-Next we will make an API call to the Nationbuilder databse to search for a user whose email matches the one that is entered into the form (note that nation_slug should correspond to your Nationbuilder sites' slug):
+Next we will make an API call to the Nationbuilder databse to search for a user whose email matches the one that is entered into the form (note that nation_slug should correspond to your Nationbuilder site's slug):
 ```
 try:
 	            response = session.get("https://"+nation_slug+".nationbuilder.com/api/v1/people/match?email="+volunteerId,